miccio-dk/smc_seminar_2019/seminar_paper/paper.md

 The class of autoencoders described below aims at addressing this shortcoming.

 ### Conditional variational autoencoder (CVAE) {#cvae}
+CVAEs are an extension of variational autoencoders, where an input data labels $c$ modulate the prior distribution of the latent variables that generate the output [@sohn_learning_2015].
+Thus, the encoder is formulated as $q_{\theta}(z|x,c)$, meaning that the encoding process is further conditioned by an attribute $c$, instead of the data content $x$ alone.
+Furthermore, the decoder is also conditioned by the label, so that it models $p_{\phi}(x|z,c)$.
+The influence of the label $c$ is incorporated into the VAE structure by means of concatenating its value to the input data $x$ before feeding it into the encoder, as well as to the latent variables $z$ before feeding them into the decoder.
+Yamamoto [@yamamoto_fully_2017] uses a customized deep CVAE, where labels consisting of a subject's ID and a spatial orientation, both provided as one-hot encoded vectors, are used to condition each layer of the encoder and decoder.

 ## Architectures and models {#models}